Stormy Days…

 Are you experiencing significant side effects from chemotherapy that are affecting your every day life?

-Are you unsure if your side effects are “bad” or “normal”?
+Are you unsure if your side effects are “bad enough” or “normal”?

 CALL YOUR PROVIDER: